affilcoin-official/integrationDriver/README.md

 ```
 Methods for getting the last block in chain and transactions on the block are similar to Ethereum methods
 (eth_blockNumber and eth_getBlockByNumber)
+You don't need to use driver for this methods
 ```